hyperjump-io/json-schema/README.md

       * collectExternalIds?: (visited: Set\<string>, parentSchema: Browser, schema: Browser) => Set\<string>
           If the keyword is an applicator, it will need to implement this function to work properly with the [bundle](#bundling) feature.
+      * annotation?: (compiledKeywordValue: any) => any

+          If the keyword is an annotation, it will need to implement this function to return the annotation.

     * **ValidationContext**: object
       * ast: AST